-Resolution on EPA's Imposition of Numeric Water Quality-Based Effluent Limitations on Local Governments
+Resolution on EPA's Efforts to Institute Numeric Water Quality-Based Effluent Limitations on Local Governments

-Issue: The U.S. Environmental Protection Agency (EPA) is imposing watershed-wide water quality standards on all localities within the Chesapeake Bay watershed, which will have implications on other counties across the nation when such standards are imposed in other watersheds.
+Issue: The U.S. Environmental Protection Agency (EPA) seeks to tighten watershed-wide water quality standards on all localities within the Chesapeake Bay watershed, which will have implications on other counties across the nation.

-Adopted Policy: The National Association of Counties (NACo) opposes U.S. EPA's efforts to implement localized numeric water quality-based effluent limitations or area pollution targets.
-NACo opposes any provisions of any watershed-wide strategy that penalizes local governments by withdrawing current forms of financial assistance or imposing monitoring, management or similar requirements on localities without providing sufficient resources to achieve water quality objectives.
+Adopted Policy: The National Association of Counties (NACo) opposes efforts by U.S. EPA to institute localized numeric water quality-based effluent limitations or area pollution targets.